UNC-CEMALB/Data_Organization_Visualization_FIle_Management/4.2. Supervised Machine Learning/README.md

 per_class_accuracy

-#when running the KNN algorithm, I was having trouble finding a K that had a high accuracy.
+#Note to Alexis: when running the KNN algorithm, I was having trouble finding a K that had a high accuracy.
 Every time I ran it, the most optimal (highest accuracy) K was 19 however, it exceeded the number of observations in the data set.
 ```

 Based on the results displayed above, it is apparent that the accuracy of the model is low.
 This indicates that the algorithm is recommending the creation of more clusters than there are samples available.
 My analysis suggests that the dataset may be too small and noisy, making it challenging to form relevant clusters.
 I have decided to explore other models, such as decision trees and random forests, to gain deeper insights into the data.